gongqilin/API/my_application/list_application.md

     </tr>
 </table>

-For the convenience of the user, Newly created Applications/Clients within the last 05 minutes will be labeled as 'New'  and the Applictions/Clients that are updated within the last 05 minutes will be labeled as 'Update'.
+For the convenience of the user, newly created Applications/Clients within the last five minutes will be labelled as **New** and the Applictions/Clients that are updated within the last five minutes will be labeled as **Update**.

-**Note :** Only Active and In-active Application(s)/Client(s) will be displayed.
+**Note :** Only Active and Inactive Application(s)/Client(s) will be displayed.

-Each of the application that are displayed in the listing are clickable, which will take the User to the Application Edit Page.
+Each application displayed in the list are clickable and this will take the User to the **Application Edit** page.